Dan-95/Capital-BikeShare/README.md

 About the datasets:

-The research dataset was downloaded from UCL Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).
+The research dataset was downloaded from UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).
 The original data comes from Capital Bikeshare Official website(http://capitalbikeshare.com/system-data) It recorded the usage data of the Capital Bikeshare from 2011 to 2012.
 This dataset contains 17 variables and 731 records, they are:

 instant: record index.
 dteday : date